-St Catharine’s College boasts a distinguished and varied musical tradition, in which the College Choir plays a major role.
+St Catharine’s is proud to have a distinguished and varied musical tradition, in which the College Choir plays a major role.

 With musical activities ranging from intimate chamber/consort singing to large-scale choral consorts, from Anglican Evensong to Choral Compline, members of St Catharine’s College Choir have the opportunity to participate in a wide variety of musical activities; and in its role as an ambassador for St Catharine's outside the College walls, the Choir’s concerts and recordings, educational and community work, has earned it a reputation for innovation and excellence.

-The focus of the Choir’s activities is the Chapel, with one of the finest acoustics in Cambridge, and the regular weekly services of Evensong, Eucharist and Compline.
-At Sunday Evensong we sing the Anglican liturgy in its traditional form, while at Thursday night Compline we use Medieval Gregorian chant, choral and instrumental chamber music to create a more intimate atmosphere.
+The focus of the Choir’s activities is the Chapel, with one of the finest acoustics in Cambridge, and the regular weekly services of Evensong, Eucharist and Compline ('Night Songs').
+At Sunday Evensong we sing the Anglican liturgy in its traditional form, while at Thursday night Night Songs we use Medieval Gregorian chant, choral and instrumental chamber music to create a more intimate atmosphere.
 The Choir also participates – on a rotational basis – in Sunday morning Eucharist and – on occasion – contributes to the Tuesday evening service of Luminaria, alongside the St Catharine’s Girls’ Choir.

 The Choir gives regular concerts, often of major choral works such as the Monteverdi Vespers and Mozart's Requiem, in collaboration with professional instrumentalists.
-The choir is also embarked on a series of recordings for the Resonus label, the latest of which - Gaudent in Coelis - was released in March 2016.
+The choir is also embarked on a series of recordings for the Resonus label, the latest of which - of contemporary music for Advent and Christmas - was released in autumn 2020.

 Membership of the Choir is by audition, and anyone interested in singing in the Choir is encouraged to contact the Director of Music at any point to enquire about auditions.

 The Choir is a lively and sociable group, a characteristic of the College as a whole.
-This is enhanced by the opportunities provided for choir members to share meals together, tour and record together and play a part in some of the most significant events in the College’s calendar.
+This is enhanced by the opportunities provided for choir members to share meals, tour and record together and play a part in some of the most significant events in the College’s calendar.

 St Catharine's aims to attract talented and ambitious singers who are nevertheless not wanting to devote all their energies to this one activity.
 Members of the Choir have the opportunity to be involved in a wider range of musical and non-musical activities such as running the College Music Society, playing for, singing in and even producing musicals and operas.